saurabhcharde/Pokemon_Battle_Winner_Prediction_using_ML/README.md

 * combats.csv contains info about battles and there winners.
 * tests.csv contains the battles for which winners need to be predicted.
 * Used a RandomForestClassifier with 100 estimators
-* Accuracy on Training data was 95 %.
+* Accuracy on Test set is 95 %.

 An article on it is in process.